The Hymns and Carols of Christmas

 3. Some editors substitute: Shepherds first saw the light.
 Return

-Note: the punctuation of the lyrics in the musical score differ from the punctuation given in the text as found in J. F. Freeman's Carols For Christmas Tide (1859).
+Note: the punctuation of the lyrics in the musical score differ from the punctuation given in the text as found in J. Freeman Young's Carols For Christmas Tide (1859).
 I have followed the punctuation and capitalization as given in the text.
 A scan of the original can be found below.

 Fourth Verse, Anonymous, erroneously attributed to Bishop Young: